2001 Tiananmen Square self-immolation incident: Fate of the self-immolators

 Five of the people involved in the incident were sentenced in mid-2001.
-Although the official Xinhua news agency had described the proceedings as a "public trial," only the final day in the month-long trial was public, and consisted mainly of the reading of verdicts.
+Although the official Xinhua News Agency described the proceedings as a "public trial," only the final day of the month-long trial was open to the public.
+It consisted mainly of the reading of verdicts.
 The Guardian reported that on the last day of the one-month trial, Xinhua had, by mid-morning, issued a full report of the verdicts; the People's Daily had produced its own editorial by the afternoon.

 Liu Yunfang, named as the mastermind, was given a life sentence; Wang Jindong was given 15 years.
-Two other accomplices – a 49-year-old man named Xue Hongjun, and a 34-year-old Beijing woman named Liu Xiuqin who apparently provided the group with lodging and helped in the preparation of the incident – were sentenced to 10 and 7 years in prison respectively.
-Liu Baorong, who had "acknowledged her crime", escaped punishment because her role in planning the event was minor.
-Wang Jindong went on hunger strike and his wife and daughter were taken to a reform camp.
+Two other accomplices – a 49-year-old man named Xue Hongjun and a 34-year-old Beijing woman named Liu Xiuqin, who apparently provided the group with lodging and helped prepare the incident – were sentenced to 10 and 7 years in prison, respectively.
+Liu Baorong, who had "acknowledged her crime", was convicted of homicide, but escaped punishment because she had cooperated with authorities, who considered her role in planning the event as minor.
+Wang Jindong went on a hunger strike, and his wife and daughter were taken to a reform camp.
+They were imprisoned in their home province of Henan.

-After having denied foreign media access to the self-immolation victims for the previous year, in April 2002 the government arranged for foreign press to interview the purported survivors of the self-immolation in the presence of state officials.
-The interviewees refuted claims that the self-immolation was staged, showing their burn injuries as evidence, and denounced Falun Gong while expressing support for the authorities' handling of the group.
-When asked why they set themselves on fire, Hao Huijun replied that she had realized the futility of writing letters and demonstrating by waving banners, "so finally, we decided ... to make a big event to show our will to the world. ...
-We wanted to show the government that Falun Gong was good."
-At the time of the interview, Chen Guo and her mother were said to still be in the hospital, both having lost their hands, ears and noses.
-Both her mother's eyes were covered with skin grafts.
-Wang Jindong, showing burns to his face, said he felt "humiliated because of my stupidity and fanatical ideas."
+In January 2005, the Associated Press reported that the sentences of three of those involved had been reduced for good behaviour and rehabilitation efforts.
+Liu Yunfang's life sentence was reduced to 19 years, Wang Jindong's 15-year sentence was reduced to 12½ years while Xue Hongjun's 10-year sentence was reduced to eight years.
+Additionally, two other self-immolation participants, Hao Huijun and Chen Guo, as well as Wang Jindong's wife and daughter, had been released from custody.

+In January 2014, Hao Huijun and Chen Guo underwent several reconstructive surgical procedures in the United States at the expense of billionaire Chen Guangbiao, who stated that he would spend over $2,000,000 on their medical procedures to restore the women's faces to approximately 80% of their original state.
+A few dozen Falun Gong practitioners organised a protest at a public speaking event in New York City, where Hao Huijun and Chen Guo condemned Falun Gong as a cult, calling the two "propaganda tools of the Chinese government".
+The film Return - Chen Guo before and after plastic surgery (归来——陈果整容前后) documents Chen Guo's life after the incident.
+In January 2016, the film was subject of a symposium at the Central Conservatory of Music, where Chen Guo was formerly a student.